Jonsy13/hce-test/Cypress/Readme.md

 cd Cypress
 ```

-- As we use different plugins from Cypress for testing different Scenarios, we have to install all packages.
+- As we use different plugins from Cypress for testing different workflows, we have to install all packages.
 For this Developers can use npm -

 ```
 npm install